Jreeder-stack/reeder-radio-backend/replit.md

   - Continuous: Aggressive 5-second alarm with 800/850Hz + LFO modulation
 - State management via Zustand with localStorage persistence (uses arrays for JSON serialization)
 - Routes:
-  - `/dispatcher` - New Dispatch Console (replaces legacy)
+  - `/dispatcher` - Dispatch Console
-  - `/dispatcher-legacy` - Original dispatcher view
 - Tone transmission: Tones are broadcast over LiveKit to all field units when a tone button is pressed.
 The system automatically keys up, transmits the tone, and releases.

 ## Default Admin Credentials